 Every day, all across the world, mothers and babies are in need of healthcare services — inpatient care, social services and resources, and long-term care for a postpartum condition to name just a few.
 However, women in the United States are more likely to die from childbirth than women living in other developed countries, which is why preventing pregnancy complications and maternal deaths and improving women’s health before, during, and after pregnancy is a goal under Healthy People 2030.

 Too often, this population is overlooked.
 Maternal mortality rates in the United States are 17.4 deaths per 100,000 live births, with wide gaps between racial and ethnic groups.
+Black women, for example, are three times more likely to die of complications from childbirth than white women.
 Non-clinical resources — food banks, transportation, mental health and substance abuse referrals — can be out of reach for many mothers, with scarcity cutting across all races, ethnicities, ages, and income levels.

-Docent Health’s program uses a blend of technology and human services to identify barriers to care at the individual level, and then helps personalize that support so mothers are getting connected to the right healthcare and community resources to address their own needs.
+GetWell Navigate, our virtual navigation solution, uses a blend of technology and human services to identify barriers to care at the individual level, and then helps personalize that support so berthing people are getting connected to the right healthcare and community resources to address their own needs.

 These human and digital touchpoints make all patients feel seen and heard.
 “It’s great that now I have a person I can call with all my questions,” one first-time mother in California stated.
 Another new mother agreed, saying that “From the phone calls prior to my surgery, and postpartum follow-up texts, it made me feel so special.”